meta-llama/prompt-ops/README.md

 ### Prompt Transformation Example

-Below is an example of how prompt-ops transforms a prompt from OpenAI to Llama:
+Below is an example of how llama-prompt-ops transforms a prompt from OpenAI to Llama:

 | Original OpenAI Prompt                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 | Optimized Llama Prompt                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |